 What do I need to consider when buying patio doors?

-how to identify a door or window manufacturer?
+How to identify a door or window manufacturer?

 What kind of designs work the best for patio doors?